AWikia/SkinEvelution/docs/Overview.md

 ### ``--active-title-background-color`` (Accepts: ``<color> | auto``)
 This is used as the background color of accent-colored elements in active Luna state.
 This is also used on alternate primary form controls (Mostly those with ``is-alternate`` class).
-When set to ``auto``, it picks the hyperlink color.
+When set to ``auto``, it autopicks a color based on a mix of 80% Hyperlink Color and 20% of either black or white.
 In High Contrast Mode, it substitutes the Progress Generic Color.

 ### ``--active-title-text-background-color`` (Accepts: ``<color> | auto``)
 This is used as the foreground color of accent-colored elements in active Luna state.